Edens Zero: Plot

 Following a three-year conflict in the Kaede Cosmos, Shiki discovers Ziggy's identity as his own alternate self who tried stopping the bombs, an act resulting in his and Rebecca's Ether Gear creating a spacetime distortion that sent them 20,000 years into the future.
 Ziggy reveals that Edens Zero was built for him to prevent Mother's multiversal deaths by using Etherion—the ship's secret time travel function made from the future Rebecca's Ether—to reach Universe Zero, the convergence point of all universes.
 Pino realizes Ziggy is being controlled when he discreetly repairs her memory, allowing her to access an empowered Overdrive state and free him with her EMP.
 At Ziggy's urging, Shiki destroys him to thwart his controller, the artificially intelligent Edens One.

 With Mother's death imminent, the crew activates Etherion, which imparts their memories and abilities onto their past selves in Universe Zero.
 Upon recalling their future, they find Universe Zero to be an idyllic world where Witch, Valkyrie, Ziggy, and many other deceased figures are alive, and various misfortunes such as the Granbell robots' Ether shortage have never occurred.
-Edens Zero traces Mother from the Yukino Cosmos to an uncharted region of space, where Ziggy joins them in battling Edens One, whose consciousness Ziggy recognizes as that of his and Rebecca's child from his timeline.
+Edens Zero traces Mother from the Yukino Cosmos into uncharted space, where Ziggy aids the crew in battle against Edens One and its new android host, Over Nu Etherion Void.

 When Shiki reaches Mother, she reveals herself as the Overdrive form of planet Earth, Shiki's homeworld, which was transformed to prevent the planet's ruin 20,000 years ago.
 Learning that simply restoring Mother's power would undo the survival of those who died in previous universes, including himself, Shiki instead lures the Chronophage to revert Mother to her planetary state, inspired by an identical event that allowed Ziggy to discover the infant Shiki on Earth.
-While Edens Zero and Ziggy destroy Edens One and its new android host, Over Nu Etherion Void, Shiki successfully restores Earth and vanquishes the Chronophage by appeasing the monster's true form, the amnesiac future Rebecca.
+While Edens Zero and Ziggy destroy Edens One and Void, Shiki successfully restores Earth and vanquishes the Chronophage by appeasing the monster's true form, the amnesiac future Rebecca.
 The crew disbands after helping revitalize Earth with their technology, later gathering on Granbell for the birth of Shiki and Rebecca's daughter.